Pete Murray (Australian musician): 2020–2022: The Night and Before I Go

 On 26 June 2020, Murray released "Found My Place", his first single since Camacho.
 It was the lead single from his EP The Night, which was released on 5 March 2021.
 The EP also featured the singles "If We Never Dance Again" and "Waiting for This Love".
 On 17 September 2021, Pete released "Hold Me Steady", the first single from the follow-up EP, Before I Go, released on 1 April 2022.

 2023: Best Of

 In February 2023, Murray announced the release of Best of Pete Murray.
 The album was released in May 2023 with a Greatest Hits Tour, commencing in July.

-In 2023, Murray was unmasked as "Tiny" on the fifth season of Network 10's The Masked Singer Australia.
+Also in 2023, Murray was unmasked as "Tiny" on the fifth season of Network 10's The Masked Singer Australia.
 He was unmasked on the sixth episode after his third performance.
 In March 2025, Murray announced a 55-day Australian tour.
 In August 2025, Murray announced his seventh album Longing will be released in October 2025.

 Personal life

 Murray married Amanda Coutts on 7 October 2006 in the New South Wales town of Eureka.
 In July 2009, Murray and Coutts had separated and shared custody of their two children.
 Coutts worked as a designer and renovated a set of stables into a home.

-In 2016 he married his partner of four years Mira Eady.
+In 2016, he married his partner of four years, Mira Eady.
 He resides in Byron Bay.